silvadasilva/CPSC481-2018S/en/index.md

 - Communication
 	- [Slack](http://cpsc481-2019w.slack.com/)

+Note: The final presentations (P4) are going to be during the week of the 8-12 depending on what section you are in.

-Note: The final exam is on ...
+Note: The final exam is on Tue, Apr 16 (12 - 14), at KNB 132.